Japanese Permaculture Legend

 Click here to support: The Real Food Channel

-“The One Straw Revolution” is a book written in 1975 by Masanobu Fukuoka, a Japanese farmer and philosopher, now acknowledged as a major influence on permaculture.
+“The One Straw Revolution” is a book written in 1975 by Masanobu Fukuoka, a Japanese farmer and philosopher, who is now recognized as a significant influence on permaculture.

-He writes about his philosophy and the Four Principles of Natural Farming: no cultivation, no chemical fertilizer or prepared compost, no weeding by tillage and herbicides, and no dependence on chemicals.
+In the book, Fukuoka expounds on his philosophy and outlines the Four Principles of Natural Farming: no cultivation, no chemical fertilizer or prepared compost, no weeding by tillage and herbicides, and no dependence on chemicals.
+He referred to it as “do-nothing, natural farming.”

-This short film is narrated by the book’s editor Larry Korn.
-In 1973, he was under the tutelage of Mr. Fukuoka, who lived in Shikoku Island, Japan.
+This short film features narration by Larry Korn, the book’s editor.
+In 1973, Korn received guidance from Mr. Fukuoka, who resided on Shikoku Island, Japan.

-We continue to learn from this amazing master!
+We continue to learn from this remarkable master!

 Click here to support: The Real Food Channel